 - Ukrainian pronounces the “o” as “o” whereas Russians pronounce it typically as an “a.”

 - The Ukrainian “И” and “Е” have different pronunciations compared to their Russian equivalents, “Ы” and “Э”.

 - The Russian language doesn’t have a sound for “Г г.”

 - Ukrainian is a mostly phonetic language.
 Its pronunciation tends to follow the spelling.

 It’s fair to say that the similarity between these languages concerning pronunciation are comparable to the similarities between Italian, Spanish, and Portuguese.
 Some aspects overlap, but there are enough distinct differences.

 The Ukrainian and Russian languages are similar in the way Romance languages are.
 People from Rome can arrive in Paris and communicate with some difficulty just like someone from Moscow would when talking to someone in Kiev.
 This changes depending upon how far away travelers are from the major cultural centers as various dialects and accents interfere with understanding.
 And it’s important to note that having training in either language helps a lot, too.

 Even though these two languages are similar, Ukranian has a stronger connection to Polish than it does with Russian, linguistically speaking.
 However, that doesn’t mean to say that Ukrainians don’t understand or can’t speak Russian.
 As Ukraine is a former Soviet Territory, many Ukrainians were brought up speaking or learning Russian.
 Today, roughly 60 percent of Ukraine can speak the language.

 Learning Russian won’t mean that you can speak flawless Ukrainian.
-However, it similarity implies that once you discover how to learn Russian grammar [How to Learn Russian Grammar]in your foreign language program, you’ll have an easier time reading in Ukrainian, and with practice and study, you’ll be able to speak in Ukrainian too.
+However, it similarity implies that once you discover how to learn Russian grammar in your foreign language program, you’ll have an easier time reading in Ukrainian, and with practice and study, you’ll be able to speak in Ukrainian too.